-I love partnering with organisations to design sessions for specific groups.
+I love partnering with organisations to design sessions for, and to develop choreography with, specific groups.
 The aim of my work is to use music reminiscence and dance to promote wellbeing by helping people connect socially and stay active mentally and physically.
 Research shows that dancing can significantly improve wellbeing in older adults, including improvements in muscle strength, stamina and balance.
 As part of any project I can also provide a summary of outcomes, supported by data, observational and participant feedback, and images from sessions.

 Photo by Anthony Brown